Efficient Image Pre-Training with Siamese Cropped Masked Autoencoders: Method

 Random crops have been widely used in visual self-supervised learning, especially in contrastive learning, where they are essential to reach excellent performances and develop robust representations~\cite{Chen2020Simple, Grill2020Bootstrap, Chen2021Exploring}.
 Specifically, we examine four strategies inspired by the contrastive learning literature~\cite{Chen2020Simple}.

-\begin{itemize} \item \textbf{Same Views.} This setup corresponds to a direct adaptation of SiamMAE to images, in which the input image ($I$) is cropped once and serves both as the first view ($V_1$) for the key and value in the cross-attention decoder and as the second view ($V_2$) for the target for reconstruction.
-An illustration is given in Figure~\ref{subfig:same_views}. \item \textbf{Random Views.} For a given input image $I$, two independent random cropped views are generated for $V_1$ and $V_2$.
-This setup poses a challenge, particularly when the views are adjacent, \ie, that there is minimal to no overlap between the two crops as illustrated in Figure~\ref{subfig:random_views}. \item \textbf{Local-to-Global Views.} In this setup, the unmasked view $V_1$ is a random cropped of the unmasked view $V_2$, and the masked view $V_2$ is another random cropped of the original image $I$.
-An illustration is provided in Figure~\ref{subfig:local_to_global}. \item \textbf{Global-to-Local Views.} Inversely, the masked view $V_1$ is a random cropped of the original image $I$, and the unmasked view $V_2$ is another random cropped of the unmasked view $V_1$.
-An illustration is provided in Figure~\ref{subfig:global_to_local}. \end{itemize} Note that our experiments indicate that the Global-to-Local view strategy leads to the best performance.
+\begin{itemize} \item \textbf{Same Views.} This setup corresponds to a direct adaptation of SiamMAE to images, in which the input image $I$ is cropped once and serves both as $V_1$ and $V_2$.
+An illustration is given in \Cref{subfig:same_views}. \item \textbf{Random Views.} For a given input image $I$, two independent random cropped views are generated for $V_1$ and $V_2$.
+This setup poses a challenge, particularly when the views are adjacent, \ie, that there is minimal to no overlap between the two crops as illustrated in \Cref{subfig:random_views}. \item \textbf{Local-to-Global Views.} In this setup, the masked view $V_2$ is a random crop of the original image $I$, and the unmasked view $V_1$ is another random crop of the masked view $V_2$.
+An illustration is provided in \Cref{subfig:local_to_global}. \item \textbf{Global-to-Local Views.} Inversely, the unmasked view $V_1$ is a random crop of the original image $I$, and the masked view $V_2$ is another random crop of the unmasked view $V_1$.
+An illustration is provided in \Cref{subfig:global_to_local}. \end{itemize} Note that our experiments indicate that the Global-to-Local view strategy leads to the best performance.